- 1 Top 7 Best Drill Bits

 While the majority of the drill bit sets in our roundup are designed with general use in mind, the reality is that from time to time, you might find yourself facing a project that calls for a very specific tool.
 We’ve selected the Werkzeug 16-Piece Self Centering Hinge Tapper Core Drill Bit Set because it’s designed to improve your efficiency as you install doors whether they’re room doors or cabinetry.

 The biggest draw with this 16-piece set is that each of the eight twist bill drills corresponds with a compatible tapper core to improve stability and accuracy as you drill.
 Both sets of drill bits range from 5/64 to ¼ inch in diameter.
 You’ll also like that this set — although it lacks a carrying case — does come with a rotating hex key to help you quickly switch between drill bits.
+With the best set of drill bits, you’ll be ready to use your best cordless drill.

 #6 Comoware 15-Piece Cobalt Drill Bit Set – Best for Metal WorkWHY WE LIKE IT: An extra-strength 15-piece set of cobalt drills with a reinforced design that’s specifically meant for metal work makes these ideal for those who need to work on sturdier metal projects.